 One of the most famous images of nineties cinema is a closeup of Donahue's face in the dark, lit by the camera bulb, eyes streaming and nose running, whispering that she's "so sorry".
 The reaction to this sums up how polarised the audience for the film were, not simply between those who believed it was true and those who didn't, but those who were intensely irritated by the whole affair and those who thought it was the scariest film they'd seen in years.
 As the three characters become lost in the woods, their relationship breaks down and they grow furious with one another, and this abrasive tone either set your nerves jangling or drove you up the wall.

-The detractors would ask, where are they storing all the video cassettes?
+The detractors would ask, where are they storing all the video cassettes they record on?
 Why don't they follow the river?
 Why don't they leave Heather behind?
 And it's true that the filmmakers' ingenuity doesn't quite carry the movie.
 Every so often, the cast will discover something spooky, like piles of rocks left outside their tent, or stick men hanging from the trees.
 There are voices outside the tent at night, and when one of the party disappears, a small bundle of something nasty is found the next day.